Who We Are:

 PR management, including managing sensitive announcements about the discovery or restitution of looted art to ensure responsible messaging; coordinating communication with the press; educating the media on the historical and ethical complexities surrounding looted art; mitigating negative publicity.

-We deal with single items and large collections of
+We deal with both single items and large collections of

 Restituzioni: che cosa è bene sapere